-We estimate that we will receive net proceeds from the offering of approximately \$.
-We expect to use the net proceeds to repay approximately \$ aggregate principal amount of indebtedness under our 1997 and 1998 credit facilities, which mature in June 2002 and June 2003, respectively, and at June 30, 2000 had a weighted-average annual interest rate of 6.49%.
-To the extent we do not use the net proceeds for repayment of notes payable under our credit facilities, we will use the net proceeds for general corporate purposes.
+We estimate that we will receive net proceeds from the offering of approximately \$99,250,000.
+We expect to use the net proceeds to repay approximately \$99,250,000 aggregate principal amount of indebtedness under our 1998 credit facility, which matures in June 2003.
+At September 30, 2000, indebtedness under our 1998 credit facility had a weighted-average annual interest rate of 6.56%.
+To the extent we do not use the net proceeds for repayment of notes payable under our 1998 credit facility, we will use the net proceeds for general corporate purposes.